teppyboy/everything-v2ray/README.md

 They are generated dummy certificate, replace with your own if you wish to pass the TLS check.

 ## Web UI
-There are yacd and clash-dashboard available by default
+There are yacd and clash-dashboard available, by default it uses yacd.